Drug-Impaired Driving

 Together, GHSA and Responsibility.org enable states to provide law enforcement officers with the advanced training and skills necessary to detect drivers who are impaired by marijuana and other drugs.
 As drug-impaired drivers continue to be a nationwide problem, this partnership aims to ensure that law enforcement agencies and highway safety offices have all the tools available to them to identify these drivers.
 Learn more about the partnership here.

-GHSA and Responsiblity.org also work together through the National Alliance to Stop Impaired Driving, a coalition to eliminate all forms of impaired driving, especially multiple substance impaired driving, through effective and proven measures such as DUI system reform, DUI detection and improved use of data and technology.
-GHSA Executive Director Jonathan Adkins is the NASID Board Chair.
+GHSA and Responsiblity.org also work together through NASID to eliminate all forms of impaired driving, especially multiple substance impaired driving, through effective and proven measures such as DUI system reform, DUI detection and improved use of data and technology.
+GHSA Chief Executive Officer Jonathan Adkins is the NASID Board Chair.
 NASID has created an interactive, online state laws map and database that is updated in real-time and designed to empower users to navigate the cannabis- and DUI-law labyrinth across the U.S. at no cost.
 You can access the map here

 icon-news